Cognac, France: Name

-The name is believed to be formed from individual masculine name -Connius, a Gallic name, and the suffix -acum, which would correspond to the "domain of Connius".
+The name is believed to be formed from an individual masculine name -Connius, a Gallic name, and the suffix -acum, which would correspond to the "domain of Connius".

 History

 The town of Cognac was unknown before the ninth century, when it was fortified.
 During the Hundred Years' War, the town continually changed sides, according to the tides of war.
 In 1526, it lent its name to the War of the League of Cognac, the military alliance established by King Francis I of France to fight against the House of Habsburg.
 As a benefit of the War League of Cognac, King Francis I granted to the town of Cognac the commercial right to participate in the salt trade conducted along the river Charente, from which regional Cognac developed into a centre for the production of wine and brandy.

-In November 1651, Cognac was besieged by rebels led by Prince de Condé during the 1648-1653 civil war, the "Fronde"; and the town was relieved in December by a force under Comte d'Harcourt; afterwards, King Louis XIV granted Cognac additional commercial rights.
+In November 1651, Cognac was besieged by rebels led by the Prince de Condé during the 1648-1653 civil war, the "Fronde"; the town was relieved in December by a force under Comte d'Harcourt; afterwards, King Louis XIV granted Cognac additional commercial rights.